debops/debops/docs/defaults-detailed.rst

 apt__repositories
 -----------------

-This list, along with :envvar:`apt__group_repositories`, :envvar:`apt__host_repositories`
-and :envvar:`apt__dependent_repositories` can be used to manage APT repositories through Ansible inventory.
-It's possible to use this mechanism from other Ansible roles through dependent variables, however other roles should use the ``apt_repository`` Ansible module directly.
+This list, along with :envvar:`apt__group_repositories` and :envvar:`apt__host_repositories` can be used to manage APT repositories through Ansible inventory.
 Each entry is a YAML dictionary with parameters that correspond to the ``apt_repository`` module parameters:

 ``repo``
   Required.
 The APT repository to configure, in the :manpage:`sources.list(5)` format.